raphaelschaad/dotfiles/ios-code-guidelines.md

 When declaring a pointer variable, the asterisk goes with the variable name: `UIColor *myColor`.
 This makes sense because if you declared multiple variables on a single line, each one gets an asterisk: `UIColor *firstColor, *secondColor`.
 If declared like this `UIColor* firstColor, secondColor`, only `firstColor` is actually a pointer.

 ### Constants
 When declaring a "container" to store a value, it's generally a good idea to default to a constant and only switching to a variable when the value actually needs to change during runtime.
-This strategy leads to a surprising high constants over variables ratio, which is a good thing.
-With Swift constants (`let keyword`), it's possible to defer assigning the value from compile-time to runtime (exactly once), making them even more useful.
+This strategy leads to a surprising high constants-to-variables-ratio, which is a good thing.
+With Swift constants (`let keyword`.
+Note that in JavaScript ECMAScript6, “ES6” for short, `let` is a variable and `const` is a constant), it's possible to defer assigning the value from compile-time to runtime (exactly once), making them even more useful.

 A constant that is scoped to the entire file (not a method), but only used within that file, should be made `static` to limit its scope, because otherwise it can clash with other constants in the global namespace (e.g. from 3rd party code):

     static const NSUInteger kSize = 12;

 This is also true for objects.
 (To indicate the constant in the example above, it's prefixed with "k" after the Hungarian notation.
 Cocoa frameworks use that naming convention.
-However, better compiler warnings seem to reduce the need to include that information in the name.
+However, better compiler warnings seem to reduce the need to include that information in the name.)

 If the constant is used in other files it should still be defined in the implementation file, but declared with the `extern` keyword in the header: